ACINQ/eclair/docs/Cluster.md

 In production you should:
 - run multiple `frontend`s
 - run one app per server
-- enable `tcp-tls` to encrypted between members of the cluster with your own generated certificate (see below)
+- enable `tcp-tls` to encrypt communications between members of the cluster with your own generated certificate (see below)
 - use a load balancer to hide all your `frontend` servers under the same ip address
 - set firewall rules to disable lightning connections (port 9735) on your `backend` server, so all connections go through the `frontend`
 - enable [monitoring](Monitoring.md)